 - Banks almost never contact customers by email or telephone.
 If you receive an email or a phone call requesting your bank details, you can safely ignore it.
 Then contact your bank by other means, telling them about the call or email you received.
 If there’s genuinely an issue with your account, you can sort it there and then.

 - Take care when clicking links online or in emails – even if they seemingly come from trustworthy sources.

 - Fake emails are unlikely to use your real name.
 They might say “Dear Sir” or “Dear Customer”.
 Or they might use a part of your email, thinking it’s your name.
 We’ve received some fake emails that start with “Dear Ann-Craft-Trust”.

 - If someone’s offered to shop for you, don’t give them your card.
 Instead, ask them to provide a receipt, and arrange to send them money afterwards.

 Stay Up To Date on Scams

 First, make sure that all of your technology is fully protected by up-to-date antivirus technology.

 Beyond this, knowledge and resilience are your best lines of defence against scams.
 There are multiple resources that will help you stay updated on whichever scams are currently making the rounds.

 We have some additional resources about this issue.
-Read our guide to keeping safe from financial abuse here.
+You can read our guide to keeping safe from financial abuse.